-Additionally, Audit Committee is responsible to review adequacy and effectiveness of the Group's sustainability governance structure, the process and results of identification, assessment, management and monitoring of sustainability matters as well as to determine the adequacy of the response and the current standing of the material sustainability matters and reporting the review results and recommendations to the Board for decision.
-The Audit Committee is required to oversee the overall management of stakeholder too to ensure the concerns and needs of all relevant stakeholders are taken into consideration throughout the development of the Group's business strategy and operations.
+In addition, the Audit Committee is responsible to review adequacy and effectiveness of the Group's sustainability governance structure, the process and results of identification, assessment, management and monitoring of sustainability matters as well as to determine the adequacy of the response and the current standing of the material sustainability matters and reporting the review results and recommendations to the Board for decision.
+The Audit Committee is required to oversee the overall management of stakeholders too to ensure the concerns and needs of all relevant stakeholders are taken into consideration throughout the development of the Group's business strategies and operations.

-The Risk and Sustainability Management Committee, chaired by the Executive Chairman of the Company, is tasked with the following duties:
+The Risk and Sustainability Management Committee, chaired by the Executive Chairman of the Company, is delegated with the following duties:

-- a. implement the sustainability strategy and management policy as approved by the Board; - lead and implement the process of sustainability matters identification, assessment and management and devising appropriate action plan in cases where sustainability issues are not adequately or effectively addressed and communicate proposed action plans to the Heads of Department/Division; - c. to conduct periodic review of all sustainability matters of the Group (at least on an annual basis) and determine the adequacy of the response and the current standing of the sustainability matters and to report the review results (including material sustainability matters) and recommendations to the Audit Committee; - d. to manage stakeholder engagement for input for assessment and communication of results of review and response; - e. to implement the material sustainability matters' indicator and the target and performance monitoring thereof and the preparation of sustainability disclosures as required by laws and/or rules, and to report to the Audit Committee for review; - f. to oversee the Heads of Department/Division in the implementation of systems of sustainability management; - g. to update the Audit Committee on changes to the material sustainability matters on periodical basis (at least on annual basis) respectively or when appropriate (due to change in external environment or internally) and the course of action to be taken by management in managing the changes; and - h. to ensure relevant sustainability trainings are provided for appropriate level of employees to cultivate a positive attitude and promote correct approach toward sustainability management.
+- a.
+Implement the sustainability strategy and management policy as approved by the Board; - Lead and implement the process of sustainability matters identification, assessment and management and devising appropriate action plan in cases where sustainability issues are not adequately or effectively addressed and communicate proposed action plans to the Heads of Departments/Divisions; - c.
+To conduct periodic review of all sustainability matters of the Group (at least on an annual basis) and determine the adequacy of the response and the current standing of the sustainability matters and to report the review results (including material sustainability matters) and recommendations to the Audit Committee; - d.
+To manage stakeholder engagement for input for assessment and communication of results of review and response; - e.
+To implement the material sustainability matters' indicator and the target and performance monitoring thereof and the preparation of sustainability disclosures as required by laws and/or rules, and to report to the Audit Committee for review; - f.
+To oversee the Heads of Departments/Divisions in the implementation of systems of sustainability management; - g.
+To update the Audit Committee on changes to the material sustainability matters on periodical basis (at least on annual basis) respectively or when appropriate (due to change in external environment or internally) and the course of action to be taken by management in managing the changes; and - h.
+To ensure relevant sustainability trainings are provided for appropriate level of employees to cultivate a positive attitude and promote correct approach toward sustainability management.